mikehardy/buildcache-action/README.md

 The output of this repositories [react-native compile test action](https://github.com/mikehardy/buildcache-action/actions/workflows/react-native-build-test.yml) are a good example.

 If you need more information, the default `BUILDCACHE_DEBUG` level of `2` is likely enough, you just need to add the `upload_buildcache_log` flag to your workflow integration and set it to `true`, then you may examine the actual output of buildcache as it worked, using the logfile attached as an artifact to the workflow run.
-If that still is not enough you may need a debug level of `3`.
+If that still is not enough you may need a debug level of `1` See [Debugging Buildcache](https://github.com/mbitsnbites/buildcache/blob/master/doc/configuration.md#debugging) for more information.

 In practice, that is all I have needed to do to be certain the integration was successful in other projects.